Carleton-SRL/CNN/README.md

 # Introduction

-The Collaborative Neuromorphic Nerds (or CNN for short) is a repository focused on using event cameras (or Neuromorphic cameras) for spacecraft proximity operations research.
-The Nerds consist of three researchers at Carleton University, one PhD Candidate and two MASc students, each focusing on different areas of research but all united in one goal: developing a robust pipeline to take event camera measurements and transform them into useful ouputs.
+NEXUS (Neuromorphic EXploration of Unknown Spacecraft) is a repository focused on using event cameras (or Neuromorphic cameras) for spacecraft proximity operations research.
+The team consists of three researchers at Carleton University, one PhD Candidate and two MASc students, each focusing on different areas of research but all united in one goal: developing a robust pipeline to take event camera measurements and transform them into useful ouputs.

 # Navigation